 O.K., good!
 You composted.
 You threw a bunch of stuff in a pile and it appears to have turned into something other than leaves and food scraps.
 It looks … composty.
 But how do you know if your compost is really ready to use in the garden?
 By testing it.
 Here’s how …

-I mailed that letter 2 years ago and have yet to receive a response.
+I mailed that letter 2 years ago and have yet to receive a response from the hens.
 Actually that’s not true.
-I think out of spite, the chickens are pooing more than ever.
-They poo on their roost, they poo on their grain scoop, they poop in their coop.
+I think out of spite, the chickens are pooping more than ever.
+They poo on their roost, they poo on their grain scoop, they poo in their coop.

 Because of this unfortunate horror that occurs approximately once every minute, it didn’t take me long to figure out I’d better find a use for this stuff.

 On a whim when I first got chickens a decade ago I threw all of the chickens’ bedding (including all of their poop) into a compost bin and waited.
 Not a lot happened.
 Then I discovered hot composting and all KINDS of stuff happened.
 I can now turn a bin of straw and poop into useable compost in a month.
 You can read about how to hot compost here, and you do NOT need to have chicken poop for it.

 It looked O.K. but for the first few years of using it I had no idea if my compost was actually ready.
 Was it done?
 How could I tell.
 Well, it looked like soil so I figured that was a pretty good indication.
 And it is!

 But there are a few other ways to tell if your compost is really – compost.